bazylion/portfolio/README.md

 After earning my first experiences I can gladly say that the path of testing is ideal for me.
 Every step forward is a self-improvement for me and helps me to achieve my goals.
 ## Experience
-- Dell Technologies - Agile methodology (scrum) - project related to the development of "all-in-one" installer for more of company products.
+- Dell Technologies - Agile methodology (scrum) - project related to the development of "all-in-one" installer of company products.
-I was responsible for maintaining test plans and tests cases, integrating qTest with Jira tickets, execution of automated tests (Robot Framework), regression planning,
+I was responsible for maintaining test plans and test cases, integrating qTest with Jira tickets, execution of automated tests (Robot Framework), regression planning
-Technologies/Tools used: Jira, GIT, Confluence, qTest, Linux/Windows terminal; creating, updating and maintaining Virtual Machines,
+Technologies/Tools used: Jira, GIT, Confluence, qTest, Linux/Windows terminal; creating, updating and maintaining Virtual Machines
-- Fara AS - Agile methodology (scrum) - working on project for Scandinavian (Sweden, Norway, Island) public transportation solutions.
+- Fara AS - Agile methodology (scrum) - working on project for Scandinavian (Sweden, Norway, Island) public transport solutions.
 I was testing Android handheld device and phone application for Android and IOS.
 Was responsible for testing and configuring terminals and printers.
 Technologies/Tools used: Jira, GIT, Confluence, Linux Terminal, simple BASH scripts, reading and interpreting logs from app, simple API testing, SQL, regression planning, presenting demos for client
 ## Tools